 For the most detailed information:

 Students will take courses in Emory College as BS/Environmental Sciences majors while also taking graduate level public health courses.
 Students are expected to have a strong foundation in chemistry and biology prior to full matriculation in the Rollins School of Public Health.

-Students will need to have completed ENVS 131: Intro to Environmental Sciences or OX ENVS 131 (Oxford) or AP credit.
+Students will need to have completed ENVS 130: Environmental Sciences and ENVS 131: Intro. to ENVS Field Studies OR OX_ENVS 131 (Oxford).
 Additionally, at least two courses within the ENVS Intermediate Breadth Requirements (Ecology & Conservation, Earth Science or Social Science & Policy or Oxford equivalents).
 The courses must be in two separate breadth areas.
 Enrollment in ENVS 260 is also recommended.
 See ENVS Course Descriptions for more detailed course information.